Beast (Disney character): Kingdom Hearts series

-Kingdom Hearts II

-After Sora defeats Ansem, all the previously attacked worlds are restored, including Beast's Castle.
+In Kingdom Hearts II, after Sora defeats Ansem, all the previously attacked worlds are restored, including Beast's Castle.
 Afterwards, Beast and Belle return to their home to carry on with their lives.
 However, the peace is shattered once again when Beast is approached by Xaldin of Organization XIII to do his bidding.
 Xaldin is determined to manipulate Beast into becoming a Heartless.
 If that happens, Beast will not only become a strong Heartless which Sora would have to destroy and feed to Kingdom Hearts, but also leave behind a powerful Nobody for Xaldin to use as he wishes (just like what happened to Xehanort).
 Manipulated and controlled, Beast is forced to allow the Heartless into the castle and lock the entire servant staff in the dungeons, with Belle too scared to intervene.
 Beast starts mistreating Belle.
 When Sora, Donald and Goofy arrive, they are encountered by Beast, who attacks them without hesitation.
 Sora wins the battle, and Beast comes back to his senses thanks to his servants who were released by Sora.
 Xaldin appears to flee.
 Later on, during a ball, Xaldin returns and steals the rose, throwing Beast into a depression and causing him to ask Belle and Sora to leave his castle.
 However a pep talk from Sora spurs him back into action.
 Xaldin confronts them and sends his Nobodies at them.
 They fight the Nobodies off, but Xaldin escapes to the castle drawbridge with Belle and the rose.
 Belle manages to escape from Xaldin's clutches with the rose, and Xaldin is then killed by Beast, Sora, Donald and Goofy.
 Belle gives Beast the rose but he is more relieved that she wasn't hurt.
 Beast then bids a grateful farewell to Sora, and returns to a normal life with Belle, until the spell is finally broken and Beast turns back into a human at the end of the game (a scene witnessed during the game's credits following completion).
 Beast's Limit attack for Kingdom Hearts II is Twin Howl, where he and Sora violently roar together and slash at enemies furiously.

-Kingdom Hearts 358/2 Days

 In Kingdom Hearts 358/2 Days, Beast appears along with his homeworld again.
 The missions in Beast's Castle chronicle some of the events that occurred between Kingdom Hearts and Kingdom Hearts II, such as Belle and Beast attempting to resume their normal lives and Beast's first encounter with Xaldin.